george-hawkins/pololu-romi-jetbot/README.md

 PiOLED - <https://www.adafruit.com/product/3527>

+---

 2x36 right-angle male header - <https://www.adafruit.com/product/1541>

+You only actually need 2x3 - Adafruit on its [partsfinder](http://ladyada.net/wiki/partfinder/header) page suggests the Samtec TSW series for generic right-angle 2-row header.

+Just go to Mouser [headers & wire housing](https://www.mouser.ch/Connectors/Headers-Wire-Housings/_/N-ay0lo/) and select:

+* series: TSW
+* mounting angle: right angle
+* number of rows: 2
+* number of positions: 6 and all higher values
+* termination post length: 2.29mm
+* contact plating: gold
+* type: pin strip

+Note that the letter (F, L or G) before the "-D-RA" bit denotes the plating - F being the cheapest gold plating and G the most expensive.

+And just choose look what's in stock and seems like good value - I chose TSW-116-08-F-D-RA.

+---

 While not in the BOM they stick down the WiFi module with what looks like polyimide tape, i.e. temperature resistant and non-conductive tape - <https://www.adafruit.com/product/3057>